davidgundry/MathsForCS/_course/numerical-systems/binary-addition.md

 ## Summary

 In this section we learned how to do addition and subtraction with binary numbers.

+* You should be able to find the Two's Compliment of a binary number.
+* You should be able to add and subtract numbers in binary.

-In the next section we will learn [binary-multiplication](../binary-multiplication/).
+In the next section we will learn [binary multiplication and division](../binary-multiplication/).